University budgeting: Everything music students need to know

 Studying music in London can offer music students a number of challenges outside the classroom, one being how to budget.

 The capital is undoubtedly one of the best places in the world to launch your music industry career but it can be expensive.
-At the same time, it doesn’t need to be prohibitively so if you’re organised and sensible.
-Here are some top tips for you…
+But it doesn’t need to be prohibitively so if you’re organised and sensible.
+Here are some top tips for you to help you manage your money…

 All London students need to factor travel into their budget.
 Although there are plenty of transport options from tube to bus, bike and beyond, getting around the capital can be a pricey endeavour.
 However, all is not lost - as a student, there are plenty of discounts you can get which will help you save as much as a third off your travel...